thm-projects/arsnova-mobile/CONTRIBUTING.md

 ![List of files that have been changed](src/main/webapp/resources/images/documentation/affected_files.png "Output of `git diff --summary`")

 Addtionally, watch out for mode changes using `git diff --summary`.
-A file's should not be changed without a reason.
+A file's mode should not be changed without a reason.
 As a default, all files should have mode `644`:

 ![Mode of four files has been changed](src/main/webapp/resources/images/documentation/mode_changes.png "Output of `git diff --summary`")